 What about Glycerine?Glycerine is another sweet additive that manufacturers add to low carb bars.
 Here again, you'll find that, because manufacturers claim glycerine does not raise blood sugar, they omit it in the carb section of the label information or, if they do list it, they do not include it in number of diet-counted "impact" carbs.
 (Glycerine is sometimes spelled Glycerin and is another name for glycerol.)

-As Lee Rodgers, proprietor of The Low Carb Retreat explains that it is only true that Glycerine does not raise blood sugar when people are not low carbing.
-Rogers states:
+As Lee Rodgers, who for years was a much appreciated participant on the alt.support.diet.low-carb newsgroup and the proprietor of the Low Carb Retreat web site, explained that it is only true that Glycerine does not raise blood sugar when people are not low carbing.
+Rogers stated on his site:

-1. When liver glycogen is full, glycerol is converted to fat.In short, if you are in ketosis (having emptied your liver of glycogen, its stored carbs) glycerine is likely to turn into blood sugar, and then, of course, it raises insulin, defeating mechanism by which low carb weight loss takes place.
+1. When liver glycogen is full, glycerol is converted to fat.In short, if you are eating a very low carb diet that puts you into a ketogenic state (having emptied your liver of glycogen,the form in which the body stores glucose) glycerine is likely to turn into blood sugar, and then, of course, it raises your blood sugar and requires that you provide insulin to bring it back down.

 2. When liver glycogen is empty, glycerol is converted to glucose.